electric-sql/pglite/pglite-cli-distribution-design.md

 semantics, and shuts down without CLI code.
 The classic socket package remains compatible with its published line.

+Phase 2 implementation record, 2026-07-14:

+- `@electric-sql/pglite-server` now owns the byte-transparent Node TCP and Unix listener bridge and exposes `PGliteServer.create()` with caller-owned and server-owned postmaster forms.
+Unexpected postmaster exit closes listeners;
+  listener startup failure closes only a postmaster created by the server.
+- Native `psql`, `pg_isready`, and `pgbench` clients pass through the extracted frontend over TCP and PostgreSQL-named Unix sockets.
+The server-owned form is also exercised against the real postmaster artifact and its requested shutdown mode.
+- `packages/pglite-socket` is restored from the published `0.2.7` source at `25d0a55e1`, apart from formatting cleanup and a README migration notice.
+Its 61 classic tests, TypeScript build, package build, and export checks pass.
+- The new server's ten unit/lifecycle tests, TypeScript, lint, build, export checks, native integration gate, libpq/COPY/backpressure gate, and a targeted upstream regression schedule pass.
+Fresh npm and pnpm installs of packed core and server tarballs resolve both declared ESM and CommonJS entries.

 ### Phase 3: complete production Node hosting semantics

 - Add optional VFS capability metadata and worker-aware factory or broker